lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     sub-regions corresponding respectively to the two solid walls, and create a larger region from the union of the two regions.
 Then, let us create atoms of type 5 (the wall) within the two regions.
-Add the following lines into *input.lammps*:
+Add the following lines to *input.lammps*:

 ..  code-block:: lammps